 If you do not want your child to interact directly with Poppy then please put this in writing to the school.

-Here is our Policy about dogs.
+Here is our Dog Policy.

 Mr Reid also has four cats which are regularly seen around school and are very popular.
 They are called Marble, Tilly, Romeo and Rudy.